 How does auto-recharge work?

-If you have enabled auto-recharge, Plivo will try to charge your card on file whenever the account balance reaches a threshold value.
-The amount deducted is in multiples of charge value.
 Here’s an example of how this works.
-Pretend you set the threshold value at $100 and the auto-recharge amount at $20.
-If the account balance goes down to $10 due to a one-shot spend of $90, the account has to be auto recharged $20 multiple times to bring the account balance equal to or above the threshold value, in this case, $100.
+Say you had a balance of $100, and you set the threshold value to $100 and the auto-recharge amount at $20.
+If the account balance went down to $10 due to a one-shot spend of $90, the account would be auto-recharged $20 five times to bring the account balance above the threshold value of $100.